kehantan/labbook/docs/buffers_solutions/tris-hcl_stock.rst

 #.
 Filter with vacuum filter cup into a new 1 L bottle.
 #.
 Label the bottle.

-    Tris-HCl pH 7.5, name initials, date prepared
+    Label example: :code:`Tris-HCl pH 7.5, name initials, date prepared`

 #.
 Seal the bottle with parafilm and store in 4 :math:`^{\circ}`\ C.

 *Vacuum filter is a faster way to sterilise the buffer.
-Based on google search, there are no problem autoclaving Tris-HCl.*
+Based on google search, there are no problem autoclaving Tris-HCl solution.*